East Penn Press

-At the Jan.
-5 Lower Macungie Township Board of Commissioners meeting, there was standing room only in both the regular meeting room and the overflow room.
-Residents from one of the oldest Lower Macungie Township communities, Shepherd Hills,...

-Teamwork, cooperation by fire crews from five counties lauded in three-alarm greenhouse fire

-By JIM MARSH in Local News
+By KEVIN JONES in Local News

-Teamwork and cooperation among fire crews from five counties were credited with stopping a million-dollar fire from being even more devastating as flames overnight Jan.
-3 into Jan.
-4, destroyed a large portion of the shipping and prep area at the...
+The Jan.
+3 meeting of the Macungie Borough Council began with new junior council member Valeria Cordner taking her oath of office.

+Cordner, whose father is Macungie Mayor Gary Cordner, is currently a senior at Allentown Central Catholic...

 -